Originally published: July 2025 · Last updated: May 2026

 Failing to disclose known issues can expose you to legal liability after the sale.
 Your agent will walk you through each form and help you complete it accurately.

-Great marketing can transform how buyers see your home.
-It’s not just about showcasing a property, but about telling its story.
-High-quality photography and immersive video walk-throughs help potential buyers imagine their lives unfolding in each room.
-Highlighting key features of your neighborhood, such as local coffee spots, parks, and schools, adds lifestyle appeal and helps your home stand out.
-Pairing this with strategic online exposure through social media, listing platforms, and targeted campaigns ensures your home reaches the widest possible audience and attracts serious buyers faster.
+Strong marketing transforms how buyers see your home.
+High-quality photography and immersive video walk-throughs help buyers imagine living in each room.
+Highlighting key features of your neighborhood, like local coffee spots, parks, and schools, adds lifestyle appeal.
+Strategic online exposure through MLS, Zillow, social media, and targeted campaigns reaches the widest possible audience.

-When offers start coming in, remember that the highest number isn’t always the best one.
+The highest number is not always the best offer.
 Each offer tells a different story about the buyer’s motivation and ability to close.
-Look beyond the purchase price and pay close attention to contingencies, financing strength, and whether they are working with a local lender—also proposed closing timelines, and any repair requests up front.
-Flexibility around your move-out date can also play a big role in how smoothly the process goes.
-Taking the time to review all the details with your agent ensures you choose the offer that aligns not only with your financial goals but also with your timeline and peace of mind.
+Look beyond the purchase price and pay attention to contingencies, financing strength, whether the buyer is using a local lender, proposed closing timelines, and any repair requests up front.
+Flexibility around your move-out date can also play a role in how smoothly the process goes.

-Once you’ve accepted an offer, several important steps take place before closing.
-The buyer will schedule home inspections to assess the property’s condition, while the lender orders an appraisal to confirm that the home’s value aligns with the purchase price.
-During this time, all required disclosures are reviewed to ensure transparency and compliance with California real estate regulations.
-These steps can feel complex, but we guide you through each one—answering questions, coordinating details, and helping you move confidently toward a successful closing.
+Once you accept an offer, several important steps happen before closing.
+The buyer schedules home inspections to assess the property’s condition.
+The lender orders an appraisal to confirm the home’s value matches the purchase price.
+All required disclosures are reviewed for transparency and California compliance.
+For tips on responding to inspection findings, see how to negotiate repairs after a home inspection.

 Typical Timeline for Selling a Home in San Diego

-Every sale is different, but here’s a general timeline for a well-prepared San Diego home:
+Every sale is different, but here is a general timeline for a well-prepared San Diego home:

-• Weeks 1-2: Agent consultation, home valuation, and strategy planning
+- Weeks 1 to 2: Agent consultation, home valuation, and strategy planning.

-• Weeks 2-4: Prep, repairs, staging, and professional photography
+- Weeks 2 to 4: Prep, repairs, staging, and professional photography.

-• Weeks 4-6: Showings, open houses, and offer collection
+- Weeks 4 to 6: Showings, open houses, and offer collection.

-In my experience, competitive neighborhoods like North Park and South Park, well-priced homes often go under contract within 7-21 days of listing.
-The full process from listing to closing typically takes 4-7 weeks.
+In competitive central neighborhoods like North Park and South Park, well-priced homes often go under contract within 7 to 21 days of listing.
+The full process from listing to closing typically takes 4 to 7 weeks.

 Tax Implications When Selling a Home in San Diego

-If you’ve lived in your home as your primary residence for at least 2 of the last 5 years, you may qualify for the capital gains tax exclusion, up to $250,000 for single filers or $500,000 for married couples filing jointly.
-This means most San Diego homeowners won’t owe federal capital gains tax on their sale.
+If you have lived in your home as your primary residence for at least 2 of the last 5 years, you may qualify for the capital gains tax exclusion, up to $250,000 for single filers or $500,000 for married couples filing jointly.
+Most San Diego homeowners will not owe federal capital gains tax on their sale.

-San Diego sellers should also understand the implications of Proposition 13.
-If you’re buying your next home in California, Propositions 60/90 and Proposition 19 may allow you to transfer your current tax base to a new property under certain conditions, potentially saving you thousands per year in property taxes.
+San Diego sellers should also understand Proposition 13.
+If you are buying your next home in California, Proposition 19 may allow you to transfer your current property tax base to a new property under certain conditions, potentially saving thousands per year.

 Speak with a tax professional for advice specific to your situation.
 Your agent can connect you with trusted local CPAs who specialize in real estate transactions.